 The Cha Group

 The Cha Group has earned its identity as the most cost-effective and dependable source of African textile products, through fifty years' successful operation.
-They have established a unique reservoir of skill and technology, with a depth of experienced management, unmatched in West Africa or indeed elsewhere.
+They established a unique reservoir of skill and technology, with a depth of experienced management, unmatched in West Africa or indeed elsewhere.

 Move to Ghana